mikejguo290/inspirational-homepage-todo/README.md

 ## Usage
 ![Usage Demonstration gif](./images/todo_demo.gif)
 <!-- If you have screenshots you'd like to share, include them here. -->
-gif demo.
 ## Screenshots
-view of progression from initial wireframe to finalized app screenshot
+From initial wireframe to finalized app.

 ![Wireframe screenshot](./images/wireframe_screenshot.png)